MEET THE TRAILBLAZING WOMEN REDEFINING THE DRINKS INDUSTRY

 Do you think bartenders should stick to their specialities or branch out?

-I believe every bartender should have basics in wine and beer as well as spirits, but I specialise in spirits because I don’t drink wine or beer.
+I believe every bartender should have basics in wine and beer as well as spirits, but I specialize in spirits because I don’t drink wine or beer.
 That’s the main reason I struggled to deepen my interest.
 I remember the first whisky I ever had was a cask strength peated whisky and it blew my mind.
 I had never tasted anything like it.
 Then learning about it never felt like work.

 Do you have any advice for women trying to break through as bartenders?

 Reach out to other bartenders.
 You’ll be surprised how supportive and helpful the bartending community can be.
 You might even end up giving back to the community in some capacity.

 What sage wisdom would you give to someone starting out bartending?

 So much of our personal and professional life intertwine, make sure to keep some separation between both.
 Keep hobbies.
 Giving 100% of yourself doesn’t mean 100% of your time.

 1. Don’t be afraid to get started – reach out for support from other bartenders and you will get the support you need.